nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 1a1.
 PhysioPal displays error message.
     * 1a2.
 Physiotherapist enters new data.
     * Steps 1a1-1a2 are repeated until a valid name is input by the Physiotherapist.

       Use case resumes from step 2.

 * 1b.
 PhysioPal detects an invalid name.

     * 1b1.
 PhysioPal displays error message.
     * 1b2.
 Physiotherapist enters new data.
     * Steps 1b1-1b2 are repeated until a valid name is input by the Physiotherapist.

       Use case resumes from step 2.

 * 1c.
 PhysioPal detects an empty input for reminder time.

     * 1c1.
 PhysioPal displays error message.
     * 1c2.
-Physiotherapist enters new data
+Physiotherapist enters new data.
     * Steps 1c1-1c2 are repeated until a valid reminder time is input by the Physiotherapist.

       Use case resumes from step 2.

 * 1d.
 PhysioPal detects an invalid reminder time or the appointment already has the same reminder time.

     * 1d1.
 PhysioPal displays error message.
     * 1d2.
 Physiotherapist enters new data.
     * Steps 1d1-1d2 are repeated until a valid date and time is input by the Physiotherapist.

       Use case resumes from step 2.

 **Use case: UC04 - Deleting a reminder note**